jahangir842/LLMs-offline/ollama.md

-## Method 2: ollama-installation on Linux:
+## Installation Method 2: ollama-installation on Linux: